 All life is an experiment.
-The more experiments you make the better.
+The more experiments you make the easier it will be to overcome fear.
 So what if you end up a little off course, or stumble?
 So what if you actually fall?
 You will get up, dust yourself off, and you will never again be so afraid of taking a tumble.

 There’s nothing that will stop us in our tracks faster than fear.
 Fear of failure, fear of change, ridicule, rejection; whatever the form, fear is undeniably the most common limiting emotion.